 Quarterbacks are compared based on their performance on quality metrics and based on the average spend for their episodes.
-Risk adjustment is one of the mechanisms that we use to achieve a fair comparison in episode spend across Quarterbacks.
+Risk adjustment is the mechanism that episode-based payment models will use to achieve a fair comparison in episode spend across Quarterbacks.